CalebNyachwaya/CalebNyachwaya/README.md

-### Hi 👋, I’m Caleb Nyachwaya
+### Hi 👋,
-I'm a technology enthusiast with a fervor for coding.
-My journey into programming began when I joined Hoberton School to gain practical skills in various programming languages.
-It has been an incredible experience so far.
-My focus lies in front-end development, and I hope to leverage this platform to enhance our programming knowledge together.
-<br><br><br>
+My name is Caleb Nyachwaya, and I'm on a mission to become the ultimate coding ninja 🥷

+💻 I started my career as a system administrator, but my passion for coding pushed me to take a leap of faith and dive headfirst into the coding world.
+Currently, I'm enrolled in a coding course at Hoberton School, and the experience has been nothing short of amazing 🤩

+🤓 I'm always on the lookout for new challenges and exciting opportunities in the tech industry.
+If you're interested in chatting about the latest tech trends, or if you just want to connect and create something amazing together, feel free to drop me a line!

 ##
 **Tools and Languages** <br><br>